 4. Stir in the drained onions to coat.

-5. Line a baking tray with parchment paper, drizzle with olive oil, and pour the batter into the tray, spreading it out evenly.
+5. SEE NOTE 3 ABOVE Line a baking tray with parchment paper, drizzle with olive oil, and pour the batter into the tray, holding back or setting aside the onion (I used a collander).
+Use a spatula for spreading the batter out evenly.

-8. Bake for 45-60 minutes or until golden and crispy on the edges.
+9. Bake for 60 to 90 minutes or until golden and crispy on the edges.

 No comments: